 We like to make an educated guess, and then make our specialty restaurant reservations for evenings that most likely won’t be formal.
 Why?
 The food in the main dining rooms is slightly elevated on formal nights.
 Also, the specialty restaurants can be busier on formal nights, because they don’t have a formal dress code.
 If lots of people on a cruise are avoiding dressing up, the specialty restaurant reservations can fill up fast.

-What do I wear on Formal Night?
+What do I wear on Formal Night on a Princess cruise?

 Do you detest formal clothing?
 You can opt out – the buffet never has a formal dress code.
 You can also order room service.
 If you plan on checking out a specialty restaurant (a cover charge applies) their dress code is always smart casual.